d00616/arduino-nRF5/README.md

  5. Open the Boards Manager from the Tools -> Board menu and install "Nordic Semiconductor nRF5 Boards (enhanced)"
  6. Select your nRF5 board from the Tools -> Board menu

+__NOTE:__ During installation it takes the Arduino IDE a few minutes to extract the tools after they have been downloaded, please be patient.

 #### OS Specific Setup

 ##### OS X